BurcuSevgican/burcudevops/hands-on/Jenkins/jenkins-06-slave-node/README.md

 ```bash
 sudo su - jenkins
 ```
+ # cat /etc/passwd with this command we can see all users and processes(and what we see is ec2 user can use bin/bash but other users cant,,so with this  command we change the bash)
+ sudo su - jenkins -s /bin/bash

+ whoami                      (you will see jenkins)

-  - Generate a public and private key with keygen.
+  - Generate a public and private key with keygen. ssh key generator

 ```bash
 ssh-keygen